google/googletest/docs/gmock_cook_book.md

 ### Writing New Monomorphic Matchers

-A matcher of argument type `T` implements the matcher interface for `T` and does two things: it tests whether a value of type `T` matches the matcher, and can describe what kind of values it matches.
+A matcher of type `testing::Matcher<T>` implements the matcher interface for `T` and does two things: it tests whether a value of type `T` matches the matcher, and can describe what kind of values it matches.
 The latter ability is used for generating readable error messages when expectations are violated.
+Some matchers can even explain why it matches or doesn't match a certain value, which can be helpful when the reason isn't obvious.

+Because a matcher of type `testing::Matcher<T>` for a particular type `T` can only be used to match a value of type `T`, we call it "monomorphic."

 A matcher of `T` must declare a typedef like: